Frequently Asked Questions

 Do I have to use the app?

-No. Download and use of the app is 100% voluntary and you may choose to install and uninstall the app at any time.
-However, we strongly encourage your participation as it will help improve the overall effectiveness of efforts to prevent the spread of COVID-19 in the community.
+No. Download and use of the app are 100% voluntary and you may choose to install and uninstall the app at any time.
+However, we strongly encourage your participation as it will help improve the overall effectiveness of efforts to prevent the spread of COVID-19 in our community.

 Where can I download COVIDWISE?

 COVIDWISE can be downloaded from the App Store for iPhone users and the Google Play Store for Android users.
 Please note that not all devices are supported.